SamiE-deriv/python-pricing-engine-European-digital-slope/README.md

 # perl-Pricing-Engine-European-Digital-Slope
 European Digital options Pricing Engine for Binary.com.

 This model is a pricing algorithm for European Digital Options.
 European digital options have a payout of 1 or 0 at expiry, depending on the expiring conditions.

-The most common pricing method for european digitals is using tight-call spread, wherein vanilla options are used to replicate the payoff of the required digital option.
+The most common pricing method (not the one implemented by this library) for european digitals is using tight-call spread, wherein vanilla options are used to replicate the payoff of the required digital option.

 ~~~~